Learn In 10 Minutes

 Play through both parts of the lick at a comfortable speed and identify the note or general area where one lick ends and the other lick begins.

 For example, in lead guitar lick #1 above, the last note of the arpeggio portion of the lick ends on fret 12 of the high e string (followed immediately by the scale run beginning on the 17th fret).
-This is where the two licks intersect.
-It is critical to find this point within the main lick, because this is where you will often need to change your picking motion (or general mindset) to play the second part of the lick.
-Referring back to lead guitar solo lick #1, observe how the arpeggio portion of the lick requires a sweep picking motion, while the scale portion of the lick requires directional picking.
+This is where the two guitar licks intersect.
+It is critical to find this point within the main guitar lick, because this is where you will often need to change your picking motion (or general mindset) to play the second part of the lick.
+Referring back to lead guitar lick #1, observe how the arpeggio portion of the guitar lick requires a sweep picking motion, while the scale portion of the lick requires directional picking.

 If you are not familiar with sweep picking technique, don’t be intimidated.
 It’s actually A LOT easier to master than you think.
 Become familiar with this technique by reading this article about how to easily play fast sweep picking arpeggios.